theodore-brucker/zig-azure-keyvault-client/README.md

 # Zig Azure KeyVault Client

 A lightweight, secure Azure Key Vault client written in Zig.
 This project provides a simple interface for interacting with Azure Key Vault, implementing secure token handling and key vault operations.
+The demo here uses an empty sandbox Azure tenant spun up for the testing of this tool.

 ## Features